Java Collection Framework#

 - The

-instance.
+HashSetclass implements the Set interface, backed by a hash table which is actually aHashMapinstance.
 No guarantee is made as to the iteration order of the set which means that the class does not guarantee the constant order of elements over time. - This class permits the null element.
 The class also offers constant time performance for the basic operations like add, remove, contains, and size assuming the hash function disperses the elements properly among the buckets, which we shall see further in the article.

 -